kekeyak/the-unit-protocol/README.md

 Let’s build a global language for value — together.

 > “The Unit belongs to everyone.
 It cannot be owned.
 Only protected.”
+> "The Unit should spread because it is true, not because it is profitable.
+Truth, once made useful and hard to corrupt, always wins in the long run."